Live From EuropeSaturday, July 4

 AfricaMuseum : des cartes minières de lépoque coloniale très convoitées Ce soir dans Accents dEurope, plongée dans les archives coloniales de la Belgique : à lAfricaMuseum, de vieilles cartes minières sur les sous-sols de la RDC, du Rwanda et du Burundi intéressent de près une société privée américaine.
 Nous irons aussi en Espagne, où la crise des engrais relance la filière du purin de vache.
 On parle aussi de lavenir de la PAC avec léconomiste Jean-Christophe Bureau.

-rfi.fr · about 14 hours ago
+rfi.fr · 18 days ago

 Deux heures pour comprendre laffaire Bruel, avec Marine Turchi Lundi 15 juin, dès 18 heures, sur la chaîne Twitch de «Mediapart», Marine Turchi répondra à vos questions sur laffaire Bruel.